 Optimizing your webpages helps you rank higher and convert more searchers to customers.

 In this article, you will learn about the process used by marketers to optimize your website for search engines like Google, Bing, Yahoo, and many others.

-Let’s start with what is SEO.
+Let’s start by learning what SEO is all about.

 What Is SEO, Anyway?

 At its core, SEO is the process of making your site rank as highly as possible in Google when someone types in [burrito blanket] (or whatever it is you sell, promote, or talk about).